Approximate Reduced Lindblad Dynamics via Algebraic and Adiabatic Methods: Parametric Models and Perturbation Theory

 \subsubsection{Solving the adiabatic elimination equations.}

+The block-spectral decomposition that delivers the reduced model can be efficiently computed through a series expansion that generalizes standard Hamiltonian spectral perturbation techniques to block-diagonalization and Lindblad super-operators.
+The above framework provides a particularly concise formulation and clarifies the role of coordinate choice within the remaining slow-operator block.

-The set of equations \eqref{eq:adel:ordersk} is under-determined, reflecting the free, $\varepsilon$-dependent isomorphism between $\Ds_\varepsilon$ and $\check{\Cs}_{0}$, thus the gauge degree of freedom \cite{azouit2017towards,riva2024cdc}.
+Specifically, with the present notation, an iterative procedure as described in Appendix \ref{app:adiabatic_elimination} can compute the reduction and injection maps $\Rc_\varepsilon$ and $\Jc_\varepsilon$ at different orders and, with those, obtain the reduced generator $\hat{\Lc}_\varepsilon$.
+The resulting set of equations, i.e. Eq.\,\eqref{eq:adel:ordersk}, is under-determined, reflecting the free, $\varepsilon$-dependent isomorphism between $\Ds_\varepsilon$ and $\check{\Cs}_{0}$, thus the gauge degree of freedom \cite{azouit2017towards,riva2024cdc}.
 The latter involves an interplay between the map $\Jc_\varepsilon$ and the dynamical generator $\hat{\Lc_\varepsilon}$, on which our reformulation of the problem provides added insight.

 Specifically, let us focus on the leading orders $\varepsilon^0$ and $\varepsilon^1$.
 Consistent with $\Cs_0$ being ``simple to analyze'', we assume we have determined factorization maps $\Rc_{(0)}$ and $\Jc_{(0)}$ for the projector $\Pc_{(0)}$.
 To finalize the order $\varepsilon^0$, we can take the invariance condition and left-multiply by $\Rc_{(0)}$ both sides, obtaining $\hat{\Lc}_{(0)} = \Rc_{(0)}\Lc_{(0)}\Jc_{(0)}$.
 From Theorem \ref{thm:Lindblad reduction}, we know that $\hat{\Lc}_{(0)}$ is Lindblad.
 Similarly, by taking the invariance condition from Eq.\,\eqref{eq:adel:ordersk} at order $\varepsilon^1$, left-multiplying by $\Rc_{(0)}$ and recalling that $\Rc_{(0)}\Lc_{(0)} = \hat{\Lc}_{(0)}\Rc_{(0)}$, we obtain: